hunterirving/memori/readme.md

 # memori ✂️
-The Hobonichi Techo is a "<a href="https://www.1101.com/store/techo/en/about/">Life Book</a>" with one page for each day of the year.
+The Hobonichi Techo is a <a href="https://www.1101.com/store/techo/en/about/">Life Book</a> with one page for each day of the year.
 I use mine as a daily planner, journal, and sketchbook.

 This year, Hobonichi announced an official <a href="https://techoapp.1101.com/en/">Hobonichi Techo App</a>, which, among other features, lets users print photos that are perfectly sized to fit the Techo's grid paper.